 I had lots of dumb ideas at this time.
 For instance, even though I styled myself as a marxist, I saw a big difference between Bush and Gore.
 When Bush won, I cried -- and ordered a copy of Che Guevara's Guerrilla Warfare.

 My break with trotskyism came at age 17, when I read Antony Beevor's history of the Spanish Civil War.
-The contrast between what really happened in Spain, and what the Trotskyists thought happened, was too extreme.
-It was pretty clear that the "lack of a revolutionary party" or whatever was the least of the problems faced by the Spanish proletariat.
+The contrast between what happened in Spain, and what the Trotskyists thought happened, was too extreme.
+It was pretty clear that the Trotskyists thought everything would be okay so long as there was a "revolutionary party" leading the workers by the nose onto the imperialist battlefield.
+But that was the least of the problems faced by the Spanish proletariat.

-Genuinely impressed, almost feverishly so, by what the anarchist workers had accomplished in 1936, I quickly decided anarchism was a good thing.
+Genuinely impressed, almost feverishly so, by what the anarchist workers had accomplished in 1936 (but failed to maintain), I quickly decided anarchism was a good thing.
 Now here were people who really knew how to fight the fascists!
 Like most anarchists, I celebrated anything that moved.
 Bakunin was good.
 Che was good.
 Subcomandante Marcos was good.
 The Red Brigades were good.
 Dipshit sites like Raise the Fist were good.
 Basically, anything active and to the left of Stalin was good.

 I don't blame anarchism for my confused leftism.
-I suffered that before I became to anarchism.
+I suffered that before I came to anarchism.
 If anything, being a confused anarchist was a step forward from being a confused Trot.
 Anarchism helped me internalize a few ideas that I should've acquired in my earlier "marxist" phase.
 First, I came to see that the state is not something that has any place in just, free society.
 Second, reading Kropotkin's Conquest of Bread made me a thoroughgoing communist.
-None of these ideas is exclusive to anarchism -- you can find both, very explicitly, in Lenin's State and Revolution, so it's very telling that I never came across them in a clear way in two years of reading Trotskyist websites.
+None of these ideas is exclusive to anarchism -- you can find both, very explicitly, in Lenin's State and Revolution.
+It's very telling that I never came across these ideas in a clear way in two years of reading Trotskyist websites.

 At age 18-19 I read two works that drove me away from anarchism forever.
 The first was Pannekoek's Workers' Councils.
 Shortly thereafter I read Lenin's State and Revolution.
 Both of these works shared some of the best features of anarchism, but both had a much more rigorous analysis of history, class struggle, and the state that I had seen in anarchist works.
 Pannekoek in particular was important, since this led me to the German/Dutch communist left -- and then beyond, to the caricature of the German/Dutch communist left known as council communism.
 I was an ardent councilist for a while.

 By about age 20, I was pretty active in posting on the Livejournal marxism community (don't laugh -- it was marginally better than it sounds).
 Mostly I posted council communist literature.
 My ideas still weren't that different from when I was an anarchist.
 Russian Revolution bad.
 Organization bad.
 "Dictatorship of the proletariat" very bad (and, I was convinced, a contradiction in terms; socialism meant the immediate abolition of classes, and therefore the state.)
-I mostly argued with maoists, stalinists, trotskyists, and so on.
+I argued about this with maoists, stalinists, trotskyists, FARC supporters, and so on.
 But a few comrades, who I will love and honor forever even though I can't remember their names, criticized my ideas from another angle.
 They knew about the real heritage of the German/Dutch communist left, and they knew about the Italian communist left, and about groups that synthesized the lessons handed down by these different tendencies.
 I overcame the anti-organizational, anti-authority biases instilled in me by council communism.
+I saw that that what the Bolsheviks began in 1917 was both humanity's greatest achievement and its most tragic failure.
 I became a left communist.

 From then on, the enthusiasm and energy I have for politics (and life in general) fluctuates, but not my fundamental orientation.